rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

     Firmware Age: 3y 6month 2w 3d
 ```

 Notice that the fully qualified DNS domain `pu.pri` is appended to the hostname.
 That is the domain we will join.
-For an Ubuntu 24.04 machine to join AD it must have hostname setup correctly.
+For an Ubuntu 24.04 machine to join AD it must have the hostname setup correctly.

 ## If the host needs to have the FQDN configured